 Eliminate Retooling: Retooling legacy paper abstracted or claims based measures will not be the default.
 We will reengineer to meet our goals based on the principles below.

-Eliminate Defects: In early planning for Stage 3, we described a goal to “make better measures, instead of making more measures”; a significant portion of measure developmentin advance of the Stage 3 release will be devoted to review and repair of the 2014 eCQM measure set.
+Eliminate Defects: In early planning for Stage 3, we described a goal to “make better measures, instead of making more measures”; a significant portion of measure development, in advance of the Stage 3 release, will be devoted to review and repair of the 2014 eCQM measure set.

-Build measures to multidimensional criteria. -measures should be evidence-based, use common data elements from HHS-validated standard terminologies, use standardized value sets, and execute unambiguous logic.
-Through rigorous testing measure should be demonstrated to be feasible, linked by high-quality evidence to important patient outcomes, possess face validity with clinicians and the public
+Build measures to multidimensional criteria.
+To the goal of making “better” measures, e-measures should be evidence-based, use common data elements from HHS-validated standard terminologies, use standardized value sets, and execute unambiguous logic.
+Through rigorous testing measure should be demonstrated to be feasible, linked by high-quality evidence to important patient outcomes, possess both scientific reliability and validity to measurement community and face validity with clinicians and the public

+Test extensively before release.
+Each e-measure specification should be tested for data element capture, score calculation, and QRDA submission in multiple EHRs before incorporation into HHS programs.

 Build valuable measures.
 The cost of making the measures will be commensurate with the value achieved from the measurement.
 The cost of making the measures can be minimized by aligning measures with MU Functional Objectives, aligning components across eCQMs, making the cost more visible to measure developers and policy makers, minimizing exclusions and exceptions and appropriately resetting measure targets.